sr2-sabi/Sabrina-Rodriguez-Portfolio/final-project-part-two.md

 The next step will be to build a forecasting visualization for data centers that connects the lessons of Cancer Alley to present-day siting decisions.
 This will be paired with an overlay of demographic data, emphasizing inequities in exposure and health risks.
 The story will close with a policy-focused panel, where I translate the data into a clear set of recommendations for policymakers.

+I plan to use shorthand to deliver my story and begin with the history of Cancer Alley, I will focus on the growth of petrochemical facilities over time.
+I will demonstrate a timeline and how it increasingly continues to harm the communities nearby.
+I will then explain why these oil companies are building their facilities near these communities.
+I will then show statistics on the existing effects of petrochemical facilities on cancer rates (YOU ARE HERE)

 # User research

 ## Target audience